 Tony Khan has been getting very confident lately.
-AEW did show in the Arthur Ashe Stadium in New York city, while WWE does SmackDown shows at Madison Square Garden.
+AEW did a show in the Arthur Ashe Stadium in New York city, while WWE does SmackDown shows at Madison Square Garden.
 It’s clear that he considers WWE and AEW competitors especially after many former WWE superstars transitioned to AEW.

 Eric Bischoff has some points he’d like Khan to know.
 Taking to 83 Weeks, Bischoff was completely straightforward about how he thinks Khan and McMahon still have a lot of differences to make up for.
 Bischoff said that Khan should simply shut up until he’s at a level to truly be considered a competition by WWE.